-KTD2681 is a high-power flash LED driver capable of delivering up to 1.5A of LED current.
-It consists of a high switching frequency synchronous boost converter and a programmable current source in a small WLCSP package size.
-The inductor-based boost converter integrates two low R{DSON} power MOSFETs, and operates at a switching frequency of 2.0MHz (default) or 4MHz to minimize the size of the external inductor and capacitors.
-Unlike a traditional DC-DC boost converter with a fixed output voltage, KTD2681 dynamically adjusts the output voltage depending on the flash LED forward voltage and current, it only boosts the output to a voltage sufficient to drive the LEDs at the programmed output current.
-The use of unique control scheme maintains accurate current regulation in the current source while minimizing the output voltage, increasing the overall conversion efficiency.
+KTD2682 is a high-power flash LED driver capable of delivering up to 1.5A for LED1 and 0.75A for LED2.
+It consists of a high switching frequency synchronous boost converter and two independently controlled current sources in a small WLCSP package size.
+The inductor-based boost converter integrates two low RDSON power MOSFETs, and operates at a switching frequency of 2.0MHz (default) or 4MHz to minimize the size of the external inductor and capacitors.
+Unlike a traditional DC-DC boost converter with a fixed output voltage, KTD2682 dynamically adjusts the output voltage depending on the flash LED forward voltage and current, it only boosts the output to a voltage sufficient to drive the LEDs at the programmed output current.
+The use of unique control scheme maintains accurate current regulation in the current sources while minimizing the output voltage, increasing the overall conversion efficiency.

 The control interface is designed for maximum flexibility and compatibility with various types of system controls.
-KTD2681 is mainly programmed and controlled via an I2C-compatible interface, but also includes three logic inputs that can provide a hardware flash enable (STROBE) and a hardware torch enable (TORCH), as well as a flash interrupt (TX), which can be used to reduce the flash current during power amplifier pulse event to lower the battery load current.
-The I2C control features include the current control of the current source in Flash/Torch/IR modes, the on/off ramp timing and current shape control, three input low voltage protection modes, flash safety time-out protection, boost converter current limit and switching frequency options, and various fault events read back.
-In addition, KTD2681 also has various protection features including LED open and short protections the device does not respond to any I^2C command.
-When HWEN is set high, the device goes into standby mode, the I^2C interface is enabled, and the device can respond to I^2C command.
+KTD2682 is mainly programmed and controlled via an IC-compatible interface, but also includes three logic inputs that can provide a hardware flash enable (STROBE) and a hardware torch enable (TORCH), as well as a flash interrupt (TX), which can be used to reduce the flash current during power amplifier pulse event to lower the battery load current.
+The IC control features include the independent on/off and current control of the two current sources in Flash/Torch/IR modes, the on/off ramp timing and current shape control, three input low voltage protection modes, flash safety time-out protection, boost converter current limit and switching frequency options, and various fault events read back.
+In addition, KTD2682 also has various protection features including LED open and short protections, thermal regulation to prevent IC temperature from going too high, and thermal shutdown protection.